-The Navigate Life Texas (NLT) website, a project supported by the Texas Health and Human Services (HHS), It was created to inform and empower parents of children with disabilities or special healthcare needs.
-Healthcare, education, insurance, medical diagnoses, transition to adulthood and how to connect with other parents are among the many topics found on NLT.
+The Navigate Life Texas (NLT) website, a project supported by the Texas Health and Human Services (HHS), was created to inform and empower parents of children with disabilities or special health care needs.
+Health care, education, insurance, transition to adulthood and how to connect with other parents are among the many topics found on NLT.
 Here, parents share their perspectives on challenges and rewards they have faced revealing their valuable first-hand experience.

 The initial funding for the NLT project was through the Texas HHS Balancing Incentive Program.
 HHS launched the NLT website in 2015, using this research plus resources from other state agencies: Department of Aging Disability Services (DADS), Department of Family Protective Services (DFPS), Department of State Health Services (DSHS), Department of Assistive and Rehabilitative Services (DARS), Texas Education Agency (TEA), Texas Juvenile Probation Commission (TJPC), Texas Correctional Office on Offenders with Medical or Mental Impairments (TCOOMMI), Texas Youth Commission (TYC), parent support groups, and subject matter experts.
 The NLT project continues to be federal and state funded.

 Finding Our Way Together by connecting parents with parents and providing resources to support families.

 I wish I had this, 5 years ago when we were starting out.

 It's very well organized, definitely something we’ll be looking at to refer parents to, especially the links.

 The school information really helped me prepare for my son’s IEP.